 We've created a co-editing service for multilingual students working on high stakes projects.
 This process tends to proceed line by line, but involves discussion and negotiation over the meaning intended by the writer.
 The process of co-editing can be very slow, so sometimes it is appropriate to use a combination of consulting and editing services.
 During the co-editing process, the session may also zoom out to more global issues such as organization or rhetorical strategy.
 A three session per week limit applies.

-During busy times when we have walk-ins waiting, if a writer is more than 10 minutes late, the appointment will be given to a walk-in client.
-The writer can be seen as a walk-in by the next available consultant or you can reschedule your appointment.
+If you are more than 10 minutes late, your appointment may be given to a walk-in client.
+In that case, you may be seen as a walk-in by the next available consultant or you can reschedule your appointment.

 Because there are many writers vying for available appointment times, making and then cancelling more than five appointments in the space of a semester will result in the ability to make appointments being disabled, and the writer will have to walk-in to see a consultant.
 After establishing a track record of use, scheduling privileges can be reinstated by our administrator.

-If three appointments are missed without cancelling in advance, the writer's ability to make appointments will be disabled, and s/he will have to walk in to see a consultant.
+If three appointments are missed without cancelling at least an hour in advance, your ability to make appointments in our system will be disabled, and you will have to walk in to see a consultant.
 After a track record of use has been established, scheduling privileges can be reinstated by our administrator.

-Regarding these policies, please discuss any special circumstances with an administrator.
+Please discuss any special circumstances with a CEW administrator.
 Our intent is to see as many UB writers as we can and to ensure quality consultations.